 This integration allows us to bring nextgen image formats to supported browsers, without the sizing issues that arise from JS-driven theme layouts.
 Previously, JS WebP could be prone to layout issues in themes that expected all the images to exist within the page from the beginning.
 The use of lazy load placeholders allows the theme to do it's calculations without waiting for the WebP images to actually load.

-Additionally, the use of Lazy Load alongside JS WebP allows us to tackle more complex designs that use inline CSS background images.
+Additionally, the use of Lazy Load alongside JS WebP allows us to tackle more complex designs that use inline CSS background images (background-image property).
 This is a big win for performance, especially if your site makes extensive use of inline background images, or if you use the Cover Image block in the new WordPress block editor.

-This integration allows the lazy loader to to automatically calculate the correct dimensions of an image before it actually loads, and dynamically alter the url to generate a better image if necessary.
-Additionally, it works with responsive image support to make sure the image selected from a srcset listing is the best possible fit for the device.
+This integration allows the lazy loader to to automatically calculate the correct dimensions of an image before it actually loads, and dynamically alter the URL to generate a better-sized image if necessary.
+It also works with responsive image support to make sure the image selected from a srcset listing is the best possible fit for the device.

 This feature allows you to detect improper image scaling.
 In other words, if the image is too big for the page or device, this will flag the image with a lovely black and blue border.
 Integrated with Lazy Load, it is now able to re-check an image after it loads and replaces the placeholder image for better accuracy.